riebschlager/linkedin-recruiter-email/README.md

 There are several glaring issues with this code.
 First off, it's a bit difficult to call out which language the recruiter was attempting to use.
 The capital `While` and `If`s threw me for a loop.
 But the `Document.write` [sic] made me think it was supposed to be JavaScript.

 The lack of indentation made my eyes bleed.
 I mean, _actually_ bleed.
-It was weird.
+It was weird!

 In this repo, you'll find a perfectly passable web application that accomplishes what I feel this recruiter set out to do.
 It's clean, extensible and has zero dependencies.
 HOW HOT IS THAT?